Search Icon

 Improves The Soil

-Applying a biodegradable mulch like wood chip or bark nuggets will help to improve the condition of the soil beneath, our blog here talks more about the benefits of green compost and how it helps overall soil health.
+Applying a biodegradable mulch like wood chip or bark nuggets will help to improve the condition of the soil beneath.
 As the mulch gradually breaks down it releases its nutrients into the soil below which are in turn absorbed by the plants (essentially the mulch is feeding soil which is then feeding the plants).
 So not only does the mulch improve the soil structure, it also improves the condition of the soil as well.

 Other Benefits of Using Mulch